tobixen/thrash-protect/README.rst

    simply expects swap (keeping large datasets in memory), etc. Enabling swap can be a lifesaver when a much-needed memory upgrade is delayed.

 -  Tune the swap amount to prevent thrashing.
-This doesn't actually work
-   - even a modest amount of swap can be sufficient to cause severe thrash situations.
+This doesn't actually work, even a modest amount of swap can be sufficient to cause severe thrash situations.

--  Restrict your processes with ulimit or cgroups.
+-  Restrict your processes with ulimit, cgroups or kernel parameters.
 In general it makes sense, but doesn't really help against the thrashing problem; if one wants to use swap one will risk thrashing.

-There is also a fifth avenue that I haven't done any research on: maybe it's possible to tune the kernel parameters to ensure that malloc(3) will fail if allocating too much memory.
-Anyway, that will cause inefficient resource utilization.

 Simple solution
 ---------------

-The reason why the box becomes completely thrashed is that Linux spends all available resources on context switches; it's not much smart to spend seconds on context switching and then let the application run for milliseconds until the next context switch.
+The reason why the box becomes completely thrashed is typically that the time spent on actually doing useful work the time spent on context switches spends all available resources on context switches; it's not much smart to spend seconds on context switching and then let the application run for milliseconds until the next context switch.
 By